East Asian Business MSc

 |MSc V's MBA||

-How does our MSc in East Asian Business differ from a typical MBA programme?
+How does our East Asian Business MSc differ from a typical MBA programme?

 A typical MBA programme offered by business schools is structured around a number of disciplinary subjects such as finance, accounting, marketing, human resource management, etc. These subjects are often taught based on business paradigms of Anglo-Saxon countries.
 The typical textbooks tend to reflect the business approaches of Anglo-Saxon countries like the United States or the United Kingdom.
 Many MBA programmes will also require you to have taken an undergraduate course in a business-related subject and expect that you will have already gained some working experience.

-Our MSc in East Asian Business takes a different approach:
+Our East Asian Business MSc takes a different approach:

 Along with the dissertation, students must take two of the following modules.